Tribler/trustchain-superapp/freedomOfComputing/README.md

 # Freedom-of-Computing App

 ## Overview
-Freedom-of-Computing (FOC) is an extension-app of the trustchain app.
-It enables the users to share files in the forms of torrents, through a torrent peer-to-peer (P2P) network, which is the same peer-to-peer network that we call "FOCCommunity" within the app.
-More specifically though, the purpose of the torrent network is to enable users to freely distribute code in the form of .apk files.
-The code can be uploaded (seeded) and downloaded by the users, who can then dynamically load that code and execute it.
-The code, apart from being an .apk file, also needs to follow some constraints to be executed; the requirements/constraints are listed below.
+Freedom-of-Computing provides users with the ability to freely distribute and execute code in the form of APK applications on the trustchain superapp.
+In order to facilitate the sharing of applications, Freedom-of-Computing contains a gossiping mechanism which periodically shares local applications to other users and downloads unseen applications from other users.
+This sharing is conducted through a torrent peer-to-peer (P2P) network and uses the EVA Protocol as a fallback.
+Once the application has been downloaded by the users, they can dynamically load and execute it.
+The application, apart from being an .APK file, needs to have a specific format for the execution to work, the requirements/constraints are listed below.

 ## User Guide
 We present the main use cases of our app, step by step, through which our contributions to the whole “superapp” project become visible.